TimWuyts/mqtt2loxone/README.md

 ## Configuration

-The following configuration file is an example.
-Please replace the desired values like the mqtt url and add your loxone ip address, username and password.
+The configuration file is an example.
+Please rename to "config.json" and replace the desired values like the mqtt url and add your loxone ip address, username and password.

 ```json